-Minnesota Election 2018: Who’s running
+Minnesota Election 2018: Who’s running | MinnPost

 State Auditor

-Current DFL State Auditor Rebecca Otto is running for governor in 2018, leaving a vacancy in the statewide office she’s held since 2006.
+Current DFL State Auditor Rebecca Otto launched a bid for governor in 2018, leaving a vacancy in the statewide office she’s held since 2006.
 The auditor, whose office audits local government financial records, is probably Minnesota's least-known statewide post.
-So far, the opening has attracted one DFL lobbyist to enter the race, but no Republicans have publicly announced their candidacy yet.
+Julie Blaha, the DFL nominee, is a former math teacher who was secretary treasurer of the state AFL-CIO before starting her campaign.
+GOP nominee Pam Myhra is a former member of the state House.

 DFL

-- Jon Tollefson
+Jon Tollefson Jack Dickinson

+Julie Blaha is a former middle school math teacher with a long history of working in DFL politics.
+She previously served as president of Anoka-Hennepin's Education Minnesota chapter and is currently secretary and treasurer of the AFL-CIO.
+Blaha won the DFL’s endorsement for auditor at the party’s convention in Rochester.

 A lobbyist with the Minnesota Nurses Association, Jon Tollefson briefly threw his name in the ring to run for Congress against Erik Paulsen in the 3rd Congressional District.
 But he announced in June that he’s seeking the open auditor seat instead.
 He said he wants to protect the independent oversight role of the office.
+After filing to run in a primary against DFL endorsee Julie Blaha, Tollefson withdrew his candidacy.

 From: Minneapolis